tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 </div>

 ???
-Censoring is blocking certain content- at the infrastructure level it is mostly dictated or undertaken by government agencies.
+Censorship at the infrastructure level is mostly dictated or undertaken by government agencies.

 This is a flowchart the Chinese government uses to assess online content.